zamazan4ik/awesome-pgo/article_lto/article.md

 ### Enabling LTO to my respect

 One day I routinely [created](https://github.com/GoldenStack/stupidfs/issues/1) yet another LTO-related issue in a project that I found interesting for some cybersec-related experiments.
 The author of the projected decided to perform a quick due diligence of my activity and kindly asked - why am I doing all of these LTO things.
-I assume (just an assumption) that they initially thought that I am a simple possibly AI-driven spammer, hehe.
-Actually, that's compltely fine - people want to know background of my activity, and I'm happy to share my incentives.
-However, later I got a bit diappointing [answer](https://github.com/GoldenStack/stupidfs/issues/1#issuecomment-2588496816) - the person enabled LTO and `codegen-units = 1` option due to "out of respect for your incredible dedication".
+I assume (just an assumption!) that they initially thought that I am a simple possibly AI-driven spammer, hehe.
+Actually, that's completely fine - people want to know background of my activity, and I'm happy to share my incentives.
+However, later I got a bit disappointing [answer](https://github.com/GoldenStack/stupidfs/issues/1#issuecomment-2588496816) - the person enabled LTO and `codegen-units = 1` option due to "out of respect for your incredible dedication".
 I am happy to see that my work is recognized as valuable but please - don't enable things only due to a respect for someone.
 In this thread, I provided at least one such an argument - the binary size reduction, and I was ready to do performance benchmarks if it was required.

-We are technical people here, and I highly encourage you making *technical* decisions based **only** on *technical* arguments.
+We are technical people here, and I highly encourage you making *technical* decisions based **only** on *technical* arguments - or at least try to do so.
 If for good technical reasons you cannot enable LTO but you value my work - please, don't enable LTO.
 It will make things only worse.
-I hope that in this case we just have a little misunderstanding, the `stupidfs` author truly believes that enabling LTO brings positive value to users.
+I hope that in this case we just have a little misunderstanding, and the `stupidfs`'s author truly believes that enabling LTO brings positive value to users of the filesystem.

 ### Schrodinger's LTO